 ambitious professional who understands the urgency of these times to refocus on art collections.
 Black Amsterdam was about black role models in the city.
 The museum called upon the

-a selection from all those nominated.
-During the Black Achievement Month, Amsterdam Museum was hosting a range of activities on themes such as representation and the question: ‘What is
+selection from all those nominated.
+During the Black Achievement Month, Amsterdam Museum was hosting a range of activities on themes such as representation and the question: ‘What is black?’.

-black?’.
-Limon was also invited to be museum director for one night of the Maurtishuis and she developed the program New Narratives, where the shared history of cultural institutions are being
+Limon was also invited to be museum director for one night of the Maurtishuis and she developed the program New Narratives, where the shared history of cultural institutions are being rewritten to